-Human trafficking is the third largest profitable industry in the world.
+Human trafficking is the second largest profitable industry in the world.
 Child trafficking unlike many other issues is found in both developed and developing nations.
 Trafficked children are used for prostitution, forced into marriage, illegally adopted, used as cheap or unpaid labour, used for sport and organ harvesting.
 Some children are recruited into armed groups.
 Trafficking exposes children to violence, abuse, neglect and exploitation.

 According to UNICEF a child victim of trafficking is “any person under 18 who is recruited, transported, transferred, harboured or received for the purpose of exploitation, either within or outside a country”.
 Trafficking is one of the hardest crimes to track and investigate hence data is hard to obtain.
 The latest figures estimate that 1.2 million children are trafficked worldwide every year.
 Child prostitution has the highest supply of trafficked children.